Skip to content

 — John 1:1 (New Testament)

 If the Word is divine, then its numerical value—the gematria—is also divine.
-Every sacred word is a doorway.
-Every calculation is a prayer.
-Every number is a name of God.
+Every sacred word is a doorway, every calculation an act of inquiry, every number another name for the divine.

 Calculate Your Sacred Words